-Our team will assess the damage, evaluate the necessary repairs, and provide an accurate estimate, taking into account the specific factors influencing the cost.
+Our team will assess the damage, evaluate the necessary repairs, and provide an accurate estimate, considering the factors influencing the cost.
 We aim to deliver quality service at a fair and competitive price, ensuring you receive the best value for your investment.
 Contact us to get your free estimate today.

 Why Hire Us?

-With over 25 years of experience serving customers in the Dallas – Fort Worth area, including Allen, Frisco, Plano, and McKinney, FCS Foundation and Concrete Services is the trusted choice for pier and beam foundation needs.
+With over 25 years of experience serving customers in the Dallas – Fort Worth area, including Allen, Frisco, Plano, and McKinney, FCS Foundation and Concrete Services is the trusted choice for pier and beam foundation or slab foundation repair needs.
 Our expertise ensures high-quality workmanship and the use of appropriate materials.

 We have a proven track record with over 7,000 residential and 1,000 commercial projects, earning us consistent 5-star reviews from our clients and glowing testimonials.

-Our exceptional customer service, transparent pricing, and commitment to timely completion set us apart.
+Our exceptional customer service, transparent pricing, and commitment to timely completion set us apart as an experienced foundation repair specialist.
 Trust FCS for superior craftsmanship and reliable solutions for your pier and beam foundation and other concrete needs.
 Contact us today to experience the FCS difference.

 Frequently Asked Questions

-What are the signs of pier and beam foundation issues?
+What are the common causes of foundation damage?